Why is Uninsured Motorist Coverage Important?

 Does Florida require UIM coverage?

 Due to the high number of accidents in certain states, sometimes Uninsured Motorist Coverage is a requirement.
 Despite the fact very few Floridians have car insurance, however, it is not a requirement in our state.
+Just because it’s not a Florida law, it doesn’t mean drivers should opt out of a UIM policy.

 Safe drivers know they need UIM, requirement or not.
 Having a UIM policy is important to safeguard against accidents that occur due to the recklessness or negligence of another driver.
 Often when a driver is rear ended while another driver is distracted, whiplash injuries that require medical attention occur.
 When this happens, the irresponsible driver may get away without providing their information, and that’s where Uninsured Motorist Coverage can save time and money.